rohit01/Resume/resume.md

 ## Projects:

   * **Dikhao - Hobby Project (February 2014 to Present):**
     Dikhao is an opensource project to cache every EC2, Route53 resource, find relations between them, and provide really fast lookups.
-It can be installed as a python command line utility (pip install dikhao), deployable in heroku and has a ready to use hubot plugin.
+It can be installed as a python command line utility (pip install dikhao), deployed in heroku and has a ready to use hubot plugin.
     Project Link: <https://github.com/rohit01/dikhao>

   * **PlivoCloud (September 2013 – January 2014):**
-    PlivoCloud is an internal project of Plivo which powers all Plivo HTTP APIs.
-Technologies: Python Django Web Framework.
+    PlivoCloud is an internal project of Plivo which powers all HTTP APIs.
+It is built using Python Django Web Framework, Flask Microframework and makes extensive use of python libraries.
-    Responsibilities: Fixing customer critical bugs and adding new features.

   * **PlivoCommercial (September 2013 – January 2014):**
-    PlivoCommercial is an internal project of Plivo which handles the core telephony using SIP protocol.
-Technologies: SIP, FreeSWITCH, Python, gevent.
+    PlivoCommercial is an internal project of Plivo which handles the core telephony in media servers.
+Built on top of the opensource softswitch: FreeSWITCH, it provides easy to use internal telephony APIs.
-    Responsibilities: Fixing customer critical bugs and adding new features.

   * **Tank (May 2012 – September 2013):**
     Project Tank is Plivo's high availability solution over AWS.
 It also includes automated server monitoring using an opensource nagios like tool - Shinken.
-The project extensively uses boto, fabric and flask (Python libraries).
+The project extensively uses many python libraries and custom NRPE plugins.

   * **Plivo Statusboard (May 2012 – September 2013):**
     Worked on the backend of the Plivo statusboard.
-The project involved implementing a 24X7 automated monitoring of Plivo HTTP APIs like calls, Conferece, SMS and account related APIs.
+The project involved implementing a 24X7 automated monitoring of Plivo HTTP APIs like calls, Conference, SMS and account related APIs.

   * **Android Sudoku Solver - Hobby Project (January 2012 to April 2012):**
     An Android application to solve sudoku puzzles of all difficulty levels (including diabolical).
 The algorithm used to solve the same was developed personally.